-- Endorsement letter of good working conditions by a trade union. - The company is a cooperative or worker-owned. - The company assigns the Fair for Life certification body to monitor decent working conditions according to the ETI Base Code in a risk based approach: - The company completes a self -assessment form against the ETI Base Code. - Based on the information provided and a risk assessment of the size, activity, country of operation, and percentage of Fair for Life certified products within the operation, the certification body assigns a risk category for external monitoring of minimum decent working conditions as expressed by the ETI Base code. - The control body reserves the right to do spot checks against the ETI Base Code by means of a physical audit. .
+- Endorsement letter of good working conditions by a trade union. - The company is a cooperative or worker-owned. - For small companies with 5 full time employees or less the commitment to provide responsible employment practices in the registration form is sufficient. - The company assigns the Fair for Life certification body to monitor decent working conditions according to the ETI Base Code in a risk based approach: - The company completes the CB's self -assessment against the ETI code and confirms its commitment to work in line with the code principles. - Based on the information provided and a risk assessment of the size, activity, country of operation, and percentage of Fair for Life certified products within the operation, the certification body assigns a risk category for external monitoring of minimum decent working conditions as expressed by the ETI Base code - The control body reserves the right to do spot checks against the Code clauses by means of a physical audit.